-• INTERMEDIATE ENTOMOLOGY NOTEBOOK
+INTERMEDIATE ENTOMOLOGY NOTEBOOK

-- Display a minimum of 60 and a maximum of 100 species, representing at least nine orders. - "Insects in Kansas" book: Orthoptera, Hemiptera, Homoptere, Coleoptera, Hymenoptera, and/or Diptera - "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net: Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera - o Members can exhibit in this class for a maximum of 3 years. - o A 4-H member can move up if they receive a purple ribbon.
+- Display a minimum of 60 and a maximum of 100 species, representing at least nine orders. - "Insects in Kansas" book: Orthoptera, Hemiptera, Homoptere, Coleoptera, Hymenoptera, and/or Diptera - "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net: Taxonomy Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera - Members can exhibit in this class for a maximum of 3 years or until they receive purple ribbon at the Kansas State Fair. - o A 4-H member must move up if they receive a purple ribbon.